Resentment (Beyoncé song): Live performances

 In May, 2012, Beyoncé performed "Resentment" as a part of her revue show Revel Presents: Beyoncé Live in Atlantic City, New Jersey, United States' entertainment resort, hotel, casino and spa, Revel.
 She announced it as her "favorite song" and according to Georgette Cline of The Boombox, "fans could feel the pangs of her once-broken heart on 'Resentment,' as she cooed of a lying lover who deceived her".
 Ben Ratliff of The New York Times mentioned "Resentment" in the "almost continuous high point" of the concert.
 A writer of the Associated Press, noted that Beyoncé "held back tears during a rousing rendition" of the song.
 According to Chuck Darrow of The Philadelphia Inquirer, the acoustic performance of the ballad, "proved a nice respite from the relentless thump-thump-thump of the many dance-pop numbers".
 Tris McCall from The Star-Ledger wrote that Beyoncé brought the song to life further describing the performance as a "full-scale psychological portrait in three and a half minutes".
 The live performance of the song during the concerts at Revel was used in Beyoncé's HBO documentary film, Life Is But a Dream (2013).
 Only one shot was used to film it for five minutes.
 Aaron Parsley from People magazine commented that the rendition of "Resentment" was "grittier and angrier" than the previous performances of the song.
 The song was also included on the set list of Beyoncé's The Mrs. Carter Show World Tour (2013), during several opening shows of the first leg where she performed it on a B-stage.

 "Resentment" was performed during Beyoncé and Jay-Z's co-headlining On the Run Tour (2014).
 During the concert, Beyoncé moved to an island stage in the middle of the stadium, dressed as a bride in white with a floor-length bridal veil and performed the song seated.
 Video projections of the pair shooting at each other in an abandoned church, dressed in wedding attire followed as images of guns flashed across the screen with the words "this is not real".
 The footage ended with Beyoncé shooting Jay-Z dead.
 Kat Bein from the Miami New Times thought that the performance of the song was a "high note" during the concert.
-She also performed this song on Beyonce and Jay Z's second co-headlining On the Run II (2018).
+She also performed this song on Beyonce and Jay Z's second co-headlining tour On the Run II Tour (2018).